-- Section 3 Resident - Public Housing resident - Resident where their household income is less than 80% of the average median income.
-Your administrator can provide those numbers - Section 3 Business - 51% or more of the business is owned by Section 3 Residents - o 30% of permanent, full-time employees are Section 3 Residents - More than 25% of the total contract award is subcontracted to Section 3 Businesses - Preferences - Business if the low bids are a tie between a Section 3 Business and a non-Section 3 Business, to the same exact penny, the Section 3 Business gets the contract - New hires any vacant construction job must be advertised in a manner to reach Section 3 Residents.
+- Low- or very low-income, as established by HUD's income limits; - Employed by a Section 3 business concern - YouthBuild participant - Section 3 Targeted Worker - Worker employed by a Section 3 business concern - low and very low-income workers residing within neighborhood or service area of the project - YouthBuild participants - Section 3 Business Concern (meets criteria within the past 6 months) - 51% or more owned by low- or very low-income persons OR - 75% or more labor hours are performed by Section 3 workers who are low or very low-income persons or YouthBuild participants OR - o 51% or more owned by current residents of public housing - Preferences - Business if the low bids are a tie between a Section 3 Business and a non-Section 3 Business, to the same exact penny, the Section 3 Business gets the contract - New hires any vacant construction job must be advertised in a manner to reach Section 3 Residents.
 If a Section 3 Resident is one of several applicants, the Section 3 Resident doesn't automatically get the job.
 The most skilled person may be hired over the Section 3 Resident.
 The intent is to notify Section 3 Residents of hiring opportunities.